Definition of Additional Medicare Tax

 Sam is employed by Jones Corporation and had gross pay of $300,000 during the year.
 In addition to the regular Medicare tax (and the Social Security tax), Sam must pay the Additional Medicare Tax.
 In Sam's case, the Additional Medicare Tax is 0.9% of $100,000 (Sam's gross pay of $300,000 minus $200,000) which amounts to $900.
 The $900 is withheld from Sam's gross pay and is remitted by Jones Corporation to the U.S. Treasury.

-Difference between Medicare Tax and Additional Medicare Tax
+Difference between the regular Medicare Tax and Additional Medicare Tax

 The Additional Medicare Tax is paid only by Sam through payroll withholding.
 Jones Corporation does not match the Additional Medicare Tax and remits the $900 that was withheld from Sam's gross pay.
 Information on the Additional Medicare Tax can be found at www.irs.gov.